-Permanent Total Disability
+Permanent and Total Disability Benefits in Massachusetts

-Permanent total disability (PTD) in the Commonwealth of Massachusetts is a disability rating used by the Executive Office of Labor and Workforce Development (EOLWD) to calculate workers’ compensation benefits.
+Permanent and total disability (PTD) in the Commonwealth of Massachusetts is a disability rating used by EOLWD to calculate workers’ compensation benefits.

-Let’s look at an example of a permanent total disability and how it affects the workers’ compensation benefits process.
+To learn more, let’s take a look at an example of a work injury that results in a permanent and total disability as the claim moves its way through the state’s workers’ compensation benefits process.
 An employee is working for a company in Boston that provides tree-trimming services for homes and utility lines.
-The employee is standing in the bucket of a cherry picker truck using a chainsaw to cut branches off a utility line.
-Due to a mechanical defect, the bucket drops, and worker is seriously injured during the fall.
+The employee is standing in the bucket of a cherry picker truck using a chainsaw to cut branches away from a utility line.
+Due to a mechanical defect, the bucket drops, and the worker is seriously injured during the fall.

-In the Commonwealth of Massachusetts, the Executive Office of Labor and Workforce Development (EOLWD) provides guidelines that determine the maximum level of compensation a workers’ compensation claimant may receive under a permanent total disability rating.
+In the Commonwealth of Massachusetts, the Executive Office of Labor and Workforce Development (EOLWD) provides guidelines that determine the maximum level of compensation a workers’ compensation claimant may receive under a permanent and total disability rating.